CsehRafin/csehrafin/README.md

 # Hello, I'm Ishtiaque Ahmed Rafin
+- Microsoft 365 Developer at Microsoft
-- Chief Security Development Officer of Windows and Azure at Microsoft Corporation (https://microsoft.com) (https://windows.com)
+- Windows Security Development at Microsoft
-## About Me

-I'm the CEO and Owner of Security Experts, where I work on developing and implementing security solutions for our platforms.
-With over 4 years of experience in the tech industry, I'm passionate about creating secure and reliable systems that enable businesses to operate with confidence.
+- Cloud Innovator at Google Cloud
+- CEO and Owner of Security Experts

 ## Areas of Expertise

 - Security architecture design and implementation